Metric growth dynamics in Liouville quantum gravity: Dirichlet forms

 \section{Dirichlet forms}

 In this section, we specialize to the pure gravity case.
 We first recall below the form of the generator in this case.
 Then, we derive an expression of the Dirichlet form in section \ref{sec:dirichlet-expression}.
-In section \ref{sec:dirichlet-other-proof}, we give an alternative (formal) proof of this fact.
+In section \ref{sec:dirichlet-other-proof}, we give an alternative (formal, non-rigorous but we believe can be made rigorous with additional efforts) proof of this fact.
 In section \ref{sec:symmetric-part}, we discuss the symmetric part of the Dirichlet form.
 In particular, we discuss the associated dynamics and we explain how to make sense of a weak solution associated to this process using the formalism of Dirichlet forms.

 In the pure gravity case, an invariant measure associated with the boundary field of the process \eqref{eq:beta=0} is given by

 where the field considered is given by $h = h_0 + m = (h - \dashint_{\mb{U}} h d\lambda) + \dashint_{\mb{U}} h d\lambda$.
 For $F = \varphi( \int h p_1 d\lambda, \dots, \int h p_n d\lambda)$,